Screening models and neutrino oscillations: The Dirac equation and the phase difference

 $A_i\left(\phi\right)$ is the conformal factor.
 The scalar field potential is given by $V(\phi)$.
-One characteristic of the screening models is that they do not satisfy the weak equivalence principle (WEP) unless we take a universal coupling function for all matter species $\Psi_i$'s \cite{Burrage:2017qrf}.
+The screening models do not satisfy the weak equivalence principle (WEP) unless we take a universal coupling function for all matter species $\Psi_i$'s \cite{Burrage:2017qrf}.
 For the Schwarzschild metric, we have:

 where